 means the estate of a decedent who was domiciled in Vermont at the time of death.

 Vermont Income of a Resident Estate or Trust

-means the adjusted gross income of a resident less income exempted from state taxation under the laws of the United States means the sum of the following items, to the extent the items are required to be included in federal adjusted gross income:
+means the adjusted gross income of a resident less income exempted from state taxation under the laws of the United States.

 Vermont Income of a Nonresident Estate or Trust